Office HoursBy appointment; please inquire by e-mail

 Center AffiliationThe Critical Media Project

-Alison Trope is a Clinical Professor in the Annenberg School for Communication and Journalism and Director, Undergraduate Studies for the School of Communication.
-She is the author of Stardust Monuments: The Saving and Selling of Hollywood (Dartmouth, 2012), which explores the enduring efforts to memorialize and canonize the history and meaning Hollywood takes on in our everyday lives.
-Her next project examines the history and current state of Hollywood philanthropy and activism.
+Trope is the author of Stardust Monuments: The Saving and Selling of Hollywood (Dartmouth, 2012), which explores the enduring efforts to memorialize and canonize the history and meaning Hollywood takes on in our everyday lives.
+Her other work examines the history and current state of Hollywood philanthropy and activism.

 Trope received her Ph.D. in Critical Studies from the School of Cinema-Television at the University of Southern California in 1999.
 She has taught in the Critical Studies department in the School of Cinema-Television and has taught a range of courses in the Annenberg School for Communication since 2001.
 Her research and teaching interests include media history, media exhibition, popular culture, visual culture, gender representation, media literacy, and museum studies.